GameDropOrg/.github/README.md

-# .github
+# Meta repository for the GameDropOrg

-The meta repository for the GameDropOrg
+Here are all special resources for the whole org.